– THX Video Systems Instructor, ISF Instructor, TLVEXP Instructor, and Calibration Expert to Canada, the Pacific

 So sit back and take all the time you need to read the articles and watch the videos here at the site.
 Go take the Calibration Challenge Quiz if you think you are up to it.
 I hope you find my perspectives from inside the world of calibration to be interesting and insightful.
 There are often more layers to what is happening than what people read in the main stream media.
 If you like what you see here, tell your friends.

 This site has visitors from more than 163 countries.
 Now that is something I never imagined when I first put this site up.

 About Michael …

-Today, Michael Chen is the only THX Video Systems Instructor in Canada, and beyond these borders, is one of just two THX Video Instructors in the entire world.
-He has actively consulted with Spectracal and ChromaPure and has created numerous education videos on the calibration process with still more to come.
+For years, Michael Chen has been the only THX Video Systems Instructor in Canada.
+And beyond these borders, is one of just two THX Video Instructors in the entire world.
+He has actively consulted with Spectracal and ChromaPure and has created numerous education videos (70+) on the calibration process with still more to come.
 His Video Calibration Training Series has quickly become the most comprehensive and simple to understand learning tool on the market today.
 He has also taught classes for both the ISF and Spectracal as well and is now spearheading his all new TLVEXP calibration training program.
 But it hasn’t always been like this as we gaze back in time to see where it all began …